ClementTsang/bottom/docs/content/index.md

 !!!
 Tip

-    It is a good idea to first check out the [Support](support/official.md) page to see if your system is officially supported!
+    It's as good idea to first check out the [Support](support/official.md) page to see if your system is officially supported!

 !!!
 Tip